-Mankiewicz’s characterization of the main protagonists coupled with sharp dialogue and cinematic techniques highlight the ability of feminine stars to reach the heights of Hollywood success.
+Mankiewicz’s characterization of the main protagonists coupled with sharp and witty dialogue and cinematic techniques highlight the ability of feminine stars to reach the heights of Hollywood success.
 Initially, the audience is encouraged to admire those women who through “hard work” and “sacrifice” become widely acclaimed.
 However, their insights and transformations challenge the perception of feminine charm, integrity and the nature of female success.

 Margo Channing is presented as the “true” star who since four years of age, graced the stage in a Midsummer Night’s Dream.
 As a tribute to her stardom and as testimony to the pinnacle of success, Eve seeks to “become” Margo.
 The audience shares with Eve Harrington her wide-eyed fascination with stardom.
 Eve represents the sycophantic, “psychotic” fan who huddles in the doorway, and opting for standing room only, watches, for six nights a week for six weeks, Margo’s every move and gesture.
 It seems that Eve has the drive and tenacity to fill her yawning emptiness with “applause” and to carve out her place in the limelight, “sharpen[ning] her teeth” on the way.

 The director sets up a contrast between the idealistic and romantic views and values associated with the theatre and those of Hollywood to suggest the world of the latter is a corruption of the sincere and pure values of the former.
 Hollywood is also associated with the materialistic competitive rat race and the darker, more insidious elements of the American Dream.

 Mankiewicz shows that there are multiple problems for women as they pursue ambition and fame in the 1950s.
 Increasingly, it becomes evident that women who seek success in a man’s world are diminished as they become either isolated, anxious, insecure or subversive.